pmwcs/pmwcs/src/data-table/README.md

 ## Form Controls

-DataTables play nice with the rest of the RMWC form controls.
+DataTables play nice with the rest of the PMWC form controls.
 You are responsible for scripting your own selection behavior.

 ```jsx
 function Example() {